 The National Security and Foreign Policy Concentration equips students to understand the national security policymaking process and provides an opportunity to study in depth the national security challenges of the 21st century.
 The program provides a solid and diverse background on fundamental issues to prepare future public policymakers and practitioners to address the problems facing the United States.

 AGS is preparing the next generation of strategists by studying past generations and interacting with current strategic leaders.
 The program is building a research community of faculty, graduate students and undergraduates who are committed to deepening their understanding of America’s role in the world – past, present and future.
 With prominent speakers, field trips, simulations, battlefield staff rides, and other experiential learning opportunities, AGS emphasizes active learning.

-The mission of the center is to enhance the understanding of terrorism and the means to combat it through education, research and the development of partnerships between universities, industry and government.
+The mission of the Triangle Center on Terrorism and Homeland Security is to enhance the understanding of terrorism and the means to combat it through education, research and the development of partnerships between universities, industry and government.

 In this social policy seminar, students analyze public policy responses and programs implemented to meet the needs of veterans – covering mental health, substance abuse, homelessness, housing, legal issues, employment and more.

 The goal of the course is to improve the citizen experience working directly with organizations in the Durham community.
 Using human-centered design, students work with local organizations to design improved customer and employee experience.

 AMERICAN GRAND STRATEGY (PubPol 501) Professors: Bruce Jentleson, Simon Miles